LOO-PIT predictive model checking: Introduction

 We present testing procedures that can handle any dependent uniform values.
-The methods build on the idea that statistical checks remain valid for each pointwise LOO-PIT value, which can then be combined using a Cauchy aggregation technique for dependent $p$-values \citep[e.g., ][]{covington2025bayesian}.
+The methods build on the idea that statistical checks remain valid for each pointwise LOO-PIT value, which can then be combined using a Cauchy aggregation technique for dependent $p$-values \citep[e.g., ][]{liu2020cauchy}.
 Our contributions include:

-\begin{enumerate}[topsep=0pt,partopsep=2pt,itemsep=2pt,parsep=2pt] \item We provide theoretical results that clarify how dependence arises in LOO-PIT and posterior PIT values, and how the strength of the correlations relates to model complexity and the number of observations. \item We develop uniformity tests that are robust to arbitrary dependent uniform values.
-For continuous PIT values we propose \textit{pointwise order tests combination} (POT-C), which aggregates Beta-based $p$-values computed from uniform quantiles, and \textit{pointwise inverse-CDF evaluation tests combination} (PIET-C), which combines pointwise $p$-values computed from inverse-CDF evaluations of the uniform sample using a continuous reference distribution.
-For rank based PIT values we propose \textit{pointwise rank-based individual tests combination} (PRIT-C), which combines Binomial-based $p$-values computed from scaled ECDF values (ranks). \item We introduce an efficient graphical procedure based on the proposed tests, which combines color coding with the classical ECDF plot to offer visual insight as to how the observed process deviates from the uniformity assumption.
+\begin{enumerate}[topsep=0pt,partopsep=2pt,itemsep=2pt,parsep=2pt] \item We provide theoretical results that clarify how dependence arises in LOO-PIT and posterior PIT values, and how the strength of the correlations relates to model complexity and data size. \item We develop uniformity tests that maintain good power performance even under general correlation structures.
+For continuous PIT values we propose \textit{pointwise order tests combination} (POT-C), which aggregates beta-based $p$-values computed from uniform quantiles, and \textit{pointwise inverse-CDF evaluation tests combination} (PIET-C), which combines pointwise $p$-values computed from inverse-CDF evaluations of the uniform sample using a continuous reference distribution.
+For discrete PIT values we propose \textit{pointwise rank-based individual tests combination} (PRIT-C), which combines binomial-based $p$-values computed from ranks (scaled ECDF). \item We introduce an efficient graphical procedure based on the proposed tests, which combines color coding with the classical ECDF plot to offer visual insight as to how the observed process deviates from the uniformity assumption.
 Figure~\ref{fig:0} contrasts our visual approach with that of the ECDF envelope \citep{sailynoja2022graphical}. \item We perform extensive simulations and real-data experiments to validate the proposed testing procedures and to demonstrate their benefit over closely related diagnostics and tests that assume independence, in terms of test power.
 The main use case examples in this paper arise from Bayesian model checking with the LOO-PIT approach, but the proposed methods are more broadly applicable. \end{enumerate}

 Section~\ref{sec:predictive-checking} reviews predictive checking approaches.
 Section~\ref{sec:loo-pit dependence} establishes the theoretical basis for how dependence arises in LOO-PIT values and examines its asymptotic behaviour.
 Section~\ref{sec:dependence-aware} develops the proposed testing procedures, along with the accompanying visualization method.
 Section~\ref{sec:other-methods} presents alternative methods aimed at addressing data-induced dependence and discusses their connections to LOO-PIT.
 Section~\ref{sec:experiments} demonstrates PIET-C, POT-C, and PRIT-C empirically on checking complex hierarchical models using synthetic and real data.
 Section~\ref{sec:discussion} concludes the paper.